adamfast/faadata/README.txt

-*NOTE*: The April 5, 2012 cycle of FADDS has moved to a new format, breaking these importers.
-I will update them when I get the time (or it becomes a blocker to something I need) but in the meantime would absolutely accept a pull request if you're so inclined.
+*NOTE*: faadata has been checked with FADDS data from the October 17-December 12 2013 cycle.
+The remarks name was lengthened with a South migration to match the new format.
+Cycles previous to Oct 17 2013 should use one commit back.

 This project provides Django models and simple import scripts to load data provided by the Federal Aviation Administration.

 Sub-apps:
-  aircraft      Store / import data from the public Aircraft Registry (http://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/) airports      Store / import data from the FADDS "APT" database - includes airport facilities, runways, attendance hours and remarks specific to those three items.
-This app is in a "pre-beta" state, the parsers are there to break everything apart but no models exist to store the data and the import process isn't done yet, either. awoses      Store / import data from the FADDS "AWOS" database - this lists all "automated weather observation stations" with their locations, codes, and phone numbers.
+  aircraft      Store / import data from the public Aircraft Registry (http://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/) airports      Store / import data from the FADDS "APT" database - includes airport facilities, runways, attendance hours and remarks specific to those three items. awoses      Store / import data from the FADDS "AWOS" database - this lists all "automated weather observation stations" with their locations, codes, and phone numbers.

 Installation: